 Homeschooling Requires Us To Be Present

 I am a homeschool mom of four.
-I am involved in just as many or more extra-curricular activities than my children, more on that later.
+I am involved in just as many or more extra-curricular activities as my children, more on that later.
 We are small business owners.
 I homeschool four children.
 I am imperfect and flawed.
-I run the day to day tasks of my home; I chauffeur everyone; I teach algebra to children that I did not birth; I serve in my community; and did I mention I homeschool four children?
+I run the day-to-day tasks of my home; I chauffeur everyone; I teach algebra to children that I did not birth; I serve in my community; and did I mention I homeschool four children?

 I’m really trying to drive that last point home.
 Homeschooling requires us to be present.
 That’s not an easy thing to be in today’s society no matter how many students you have.